 I could not imagine my life without books, I absolutely love to read.
 As part of my Library Newsletter I usually do a very short interview with a teacher about reading.
 One of the questions I ask is “If I say ‘Book’ what is the first word that comes into your head”.
-Most have replied with such words as escapism, relaxation, time-out etc. These words also reflect my view on reading and what reading means to me.
+These words also reflect my view on reading and what reading means to me.
 But simple enjoyment is not the only reason to pick up a book, there are now many scientific reasons why people should read:

 1. You could do better in school